-However, this type of style can become problematic for those who require a lot of detailed guidance as it often comes with an expectation that folks should already be able to see what to do.
+However, this type of style can become problematic for those who require a lot of detailed guidance as it often comes with an expectation that folks should already be able to see what to do, as the leader themself would.
 It can also create an environment where individuals in the group might feel they’re being pushed too hard by a leader whose standards don’t mirror their own.

 Commanding leadership style

 A commanding leader is the kind of leader we most often see in movies and read about in books.
 They approach leadership with an attitude of “do as I say because I’m the boss,” giving directives and expecting others to follow suit without question.
 This is a very effective style in times of crisis when quick decisions need to be made.

 On the other hand, long-term usage of this style can undercut morale and job satisfaction as it often leaves group members feeling as though they have very little say or influence in the group’s direction and goals.

 There's no wrong way to be a leader